rage/programming-23/data/part-11/2-more-comprehensions.md

 </sample-output>

 In the list comprehension above we selected only the name attribute from the Country objects, so the contents of the list could be printed directly.
 We could also create a new list of the countries themselves and access the name attribute in the `for` loop.
-This would be useful if the same list of countries would be used also later in the program, or if we needed the population attribute in the `for` loop as well:
+This would be useful if the same list of countries was used also later in the program, or if we needed the population attribute in the `for` loop as well:

 ```python
 if __name__ == "__main__":
     finland = Country("Finland", 6000000)
     malta = Country("Malta", 500000)